-Non-endemic brands can get involved with esports through sponsorships, advertising, and partnerships.
+Non-gaming brands can get involved with esports through sponsorships, advertising, and partnerships.
 We’ll take a look at how these are playing out in the industry right now, laying the groundwork for long-term non-endemic brand partnerships in the future.

 Sponsorships in esports